Kblackett/HomeLab-and-SIEM/README.md

 # HomeLab-and-SIEM-

-This consist of a variety of cyber incidents which will be analyzed and documented, primarily focusing on the workflow required for remediation within a professional SOC environment, inclusive of base remediations or escalations
+This repository contains a variety of cybersecurity incident scenarios analyzed and documented within a home SOC lab environment.
+The focus is on log analysis, alert triage, investigation workflow, and documenting appropriate remediation or escalation steps commonly performed in a professional SOC environment.